MattJin19/yzjin.github.io/_pages/about.md

 Bienvenido, Welcome to Yuanzhe's Homepage!
 ======
-I am a Ph.D. student majoring in Computer Engineering at the University of Oxford, working as a research assistant in Oxford e-Research Centre with Professor Min Chen.
-My current work forcus on quality assurance in machine learning application which combines human and machine strengths in the machine learning model testing process.
-I am also an invited editor for Springer, IEEE Access and a student memeber in IEEE Region 10(Asian-Pacific).
+I am a Ph.D. student majoring in Computer Engineering at the University of Oxford, working as a research assistant in the Oxford e-Research Centre with Professor Min Chen.
+My current work focuses on quality assurance in machine learning applications which combines human and machine strengths in the machine learning model testing process.
+I am also an invited editor for Springer, IEEE Access, and a student member in IEEE Region 10(Asian-Pacific).

 My research interests include:
  * Machine Learning